The Yankees celebrate their American League Division Series victory over the...

 For the Subway Series no one saw coming.

 The Yankees?
 Can’t say that would be a shocker.
-They were the first team in the majors to 50 wins, claimed the division title with three days to spare and finished with the best record in the American League.
+They were the first team in the majors to get to 50 wins, claimed the division title with three days to spare and finished with the best record in the American League.
 As for their path to the World Series?
 No Astros, no Orioles.
 Basically a stroll through the AL Central.

 But this Columbus Day weekend, the Yankees and Mets are in the same exact place, marking the first time both teams will play in the LCS simultaneously since 2000, which just so happens to be the last time they met in a Subway Series.

 After nearly a quarter-century, you could say New York is overdue for a rematch.
 Sure, the Yankees and Mets play a home-and-home series annually now during the regular season, but that’s a backyard BBQ compared to a late October best-of-seven with a championship at stake.
-Not to mention the baseball civil war that would grip Gotham over that raucous week.
+Not to mention the baseball civil war that would grip Gotham during that raucous week.

 “It would be amazing,” the Mets’ Brandon Nimmo said, smiling.
 “I don’t even know what the city would do, man.
 It would just almost explode.
 It would be a blast, there’s no question about it.
 It would be a dream kind of scenario.
-So, I would enjoy the heck out of it and it would be a story that you would tell for the rest of your life.”
+So I would enjoy the heck out of it and it would be a story that you would tell for the rest of your life.”

 Stanton obviously would loom large in the October rematch, considering he was the Yankees’ MVP during their four-game ALDS win over the Royals.
-So too would a full-strength Gerrit Cole, as he’s now built up to his Cy Young self rather than the guy who had just returned from the IL when the Mets knocked him around at Citi Field in the first meeting.
+So would a full-strength Gerrit Cole, as he’s now built up to his Cy Young Award-winning self rather than the guy who had just returned from the IL when the Mets knocked him around at Citi Field in the first meeting.

-“I think everybody’s mind is it would be the perfect scenario,” said the Mets’ Luis Severino, who grew up in the Yankees’ system and spent nine seasons wearing pinstripes before moving to Queens.
+“I think everybody’s mind is it would be the perfect scenario,” said the Mets’ Luis Severino, who grew up in the Yankees’ system and spent eight seasons wearing pinstripes before moving to Queens.
 “But right now we just need to focus on playing the Dodgers.”

-Another side plot: it was Severino who took the most publicized swipe at the Yankees back in July, telling his former teammates on a group chat, “I’m not afraid of you guys.
+Another side plot: It was Severino who took the most publicized swipe at the Yankees in July, telling his former teammates on a group chat, “I’m not afraid of you guys.
 Right now you only have two good hitters.”
 It was a reference to Juan Soto and Aaron Judge, as Stanton was injured at the time and the rest of the lineup was slumping badly.
 The Bronx will be holding a grudge if the Mets visit again later this month, with Severino no doubt wearing those traitorous comments again.

 “I texted a lot of people,” Mendoza said.
 “There’s a lot of people that I have a lot of respect for.
 And it’s just great.
 It’s great for baseball, it’s great for the city of New York that the two teams are in this position and with a really good opportunity to continue to move forward.”